rust-lang/rfcs/text/0000-semicolon-items.md

 Another technical solution is to allow extraneous `;` wherever `item`s are allowed.
 This is different than making `;` an `item` since it affects how macros work in a slightly different way.
-The details of how it affects macros differently need to be fleshed out.
-(FIXME)
+Specifically, the token `;` is not matched by the `item` macro fragment specifier.

 # Prior art
 [prior-art]: #prior-art